cseanburns/electronic_resource_mgmt/src/07-electronic-access.md

 the content to the patron.
 For more details,
 see [What is SAML?][saml] and
-an [OpenAthens software demo][oademo].
+this detailed [OpenAthens software demo][oademo].

-One of the benefits of this method is that URLs are not proxied, which means that content is not delivered to the patron from a proxy URL like the one above.
+One of the benefits of this method is that URLs are not proxied, which means that content is not delivered to the patron from a proxy server like  EZproxy.
 Instead, patrons access the
 original source directly.
 From a patron's perspective,